 - Hones auditory senses: Music will appear to be rhythmic sound waves to your baby.
 The baby concentrates on these, and this stimulates cognitive skills and auditory senses while improving reflexes.

 - Promotes personality development: It is believed that the type of music you listen to during pregnancy can help formulate the personality of your child as he or she grows up.
 Thus, soothing music might encourage a calm and quiet demeanour while loud music might bring aggressive traits to the fore.

 - Eases stress: Music relaxes you and calms you when stressed or anxious.
 This, in turn, soothes and calms your baby too.
 It is thus an effective way of dealing with stress during pregnancy.

 - After birth lullaby: Researchers believe that the familiarity with a particular tune or music stays with the baby after birth and it might come in handy when trying to calm your child.

 How Much Music Should You Make Your Unborn Baby Listen?

-Experts say that simple tunes are ideal to play to your baby.
+Experts say that simple tunes are ideal to play to a baby.
 But as long as you like something and enjoy it, it is suitable to play to your unborn baby.
 The type of music you play will depend on your mood at a particular time.
-You can also play pop numbers if you like that type of music as these have a particular rhythm and pattern which makes it easier for babies to recognize and recall.
-It is thought that the baby’s breathing pattern changes in accordance with the beats and sounds that it hears.
+You can also play pop numbers if you like it as pop songs have a particular rhythm and pattern which makes it easier for babies to recognize and recall.
+It is thought that the baby’s breathing pattern changes in accordance with the beats and sounds that they hear.
 So, loud or jarring music genres might not be suitable for your baby except for a very short duration as it can lead to unwanted stress.

 At any time you find yourself at a loss for good tunes, check out the popular music websites where you will find playlists compiled exclusively for pregnancy.